galaxyproject/training-material/topics/single-cell/tutorials/alevin-commandline/tutorial.md

 <!---
-check if we can get alevinQC to work - paste the info from the other tutorial?
+check if we can get alevinQC to work - and paste the info from the first Alevin tutorial?
 -->

 # Alevin output to SummarizedExperiment